spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/order-process-modelling-via-state-machines.md

 ## Transitions

-Spryker’s state machine allows you to define transitions between states.
+Spryker's state machine allows you to define transitions between states.
 A transition is bound to an event, which tells when the state machine item can leave the current state.

 {% info_block infoBox %}